 This tip is one of the easiest things you can do to protect your accounts, but many people don’t realize it exists.
 You can see which devices are currently logged in on most of your accounts, especially streaming services like Netflix and Hulu and social media accounts.
 This not only shows you where and when each device last used your credentials, but it also gives you the option to log out of each one individually or force a password to be entered on the next login.
 This feature is handy for those that may have upgraded their iPhone and forgot to log out on their old device or frequent travelers who might use their Netflix account on their hotel television.

 Our work computers are often built out with a whole stack of protection software from Cisco Umbrella to Sophos monitoring.
-This “swiss cheese” approach to protection by layering your defenses (learn more about how we do this here) works great for protecting our work machines, but is often impractical and unaffordable to deploy on our personal devices.
+This “swiss cheese” approach to protection by layering your defenses (learn more about how we do this with Jamf) works great for protecting our work machines, but is often impractical and unaffordable to deploy on our personal devices.
 Even if you’re using Apple products (the common myth that Apple products aren’t prone to viruses and attacks is quite dated), you should invest in some defense for your device.
-While we steer clear of recommending specific products for your personal devices, this article from PCMag outlines some of the more consumer-friendly options.
+While we steer clear of recommending specific products for your personal devices, this article from PCMag outlines some of the more consumer-friendly options for your personal cybersecurity.

 Despite all the best protections in the world and following the safest practices, sometimes a data breach is inevitable.
 Whether the hackers utilize a day zero flaw in software or a trusted company you give your personal information to falls victim to a breach, there’s no guaranteed way to prevent a cyber attack.
 Given this, the best way to ensure you’re back up and running quickly after one is by maintaining accurate and up-to-date backups of your data and information.
-Even iCloud only goes so far.
+Even iCloud only goes so far for your personal cybersecurity.

 By investing in a third-party backup solution like Backblaze or Carbonite, you can ensure your data is safely stored and easily deployed to restore your devices.
 These solutions store your data in a secure data center with much higher security protocols than you or likely even your work computer has.
 The data is also encrypted before being transmitted, and each user gets a private encryption key, ensuring that even if someone else gets their hands on your data, only you can unlock your files.
 Most plans on consumer backups start around $7-$10 per month, a worthwhile investment to keep your data secure and your information backed up.